zdharma-continuum/zinit-annex-bin-gem-node/README.md

 node'\[{path-to-binary} \<-\] !{node-module} \[-> {name-of-the-function}\];

-Installs the node module of name `{node-module}` inside the plugin's or snippet's directory.
+Installs the node module named `{node-module}` inside the plugin's or snippet's directory.

-In the second form it also creates a wrapper function identical to the one created with `fbin''` ice.
+The second form also creates a wrapper function identical to the one created with `fbin''` ice.

 #### Example<a name="example-2"></a>